2009

 21stMay - Ruben passes his level 2 in

-Today was a real acheivement for Ruben after his 12 week swimming course he sucessfully passed his level 2!
-He has gained so much confidence in the water and loves the whole experience of actually going swimming, this is fantastic as we have our first holiday abroad with Ruben to Greece in few weeks so ii am sure Ruben will be constantly in the swimming pool!!I am a very proud Mom today of my little boy Ruben....
+Today was a real achievement for Ruben after his 12 week swimming course he successfully passed his level 2!
+He has gained so much confidence in the water and loves the whole experience of actually going swimming; this is fantastic as we have our first holiday abroad with Ruben to Greece in few weeks so ii am sure Ruben will be constantly in the swimming pool!!I am a very proud Mom today of my little boy Ruben....

-Today both me and Rob was taken to a mainstream school by Sue ruben,s VI teacher.
+Today both I and Rob were taken to a mainstream school by Sue Ruben’s VI teacher.
 This was the final option of choosing a school for Ruben.
 This was a school in Acocks Green we met a little girl of 5 whom was totally blind.
 She seemed happy and was getting 1-1 from a classroom assistant whom was quite clearly fond of the little girl, and a teacher from the SSS was there supporting her.
-When i started asking questions to the vi teacher it seems that they share thier time visiting the school and giving advise and helping with resources.
+When i started asking questions to the VI teacher it seems that they share thier time visiting the school and giving advice and helping with resources.
 However this is only 3 times a week and for only an hour each time.
-Thereafter it is left to the classroom assistant, whom is learning on the job with things lijke Braille and guiding etc..Both me and Rob feel that this would not be the best option for ruben as i feel there is quite a big gap when it comes to support and resources and expereince.
-I like the idea of mainstream however would like to know that all the resources are in place and the specilism is there with the classroom assistants. we feel that Ruben would benefit more from the mainstream with the resource base which for us is worlds end school.
-I will request a further visit to the school to make sure we are making the right desicion.
+Thereafter it is left to the classroom assistant, whom is learning on the job with things like Braille and guiding etc..Both I and Rob feel that this would not be the best option for Ruben as I feel there is quite a big gap when it comes to support and resources and experience.
+I like the idea of mainstream however would like to know that all the resources are in place and the specialism is there within the classroom.
+We feel that Ruben would benefit more from the mainstream with the resource base school.
+I will request a further visit to the school to make sure we are making the right decision.

 26th May -Hospital general check up

-Today we had an appointment at the childrens and this was such a waste of time really and very stressfull for all exspecially ruben.
-He was forced into having the eye drops administered by a student who was quite forcefull which was not nice and after all the waiting around we did not even get to see Rubens consultant which i was annoyed about we saw his assistant! whom looked at Rubens eyes and told us nothing that we did not already know!!
-After this visit both Rob and I have decided that we are no longer going to Put Ruben through this pointless procedure unless it will have any benefit for Ruben as this is just checking for what i do not know as i dont think we are going to see any thing different!
+Today we had an appointment at the children’s and this was such a waste of time really and very stressful for all especially Ruben.
+He was forced into having the eye drops administered by a student who was quite forceful which was not nice and after all the waiting around we did not even get to see Rubens consultant who I was annoyed about we saw his assistant!
+Who looked at Rubens eyes and told us nothing that we did not already know!!
+After this visit both Rob and I have decided that we are no longer going to Put Ruben through this pointless procedure unless it will have any benefit for Ruben as this is just checking for what I do not know as I don’t think we are going to see anything different!
 I have requested that Ruben has the ERG tests carried out after his 2nd Birthday in Birmingham.
-We will visit both the childrens and moorfields each once yearly from now onwards.
+We will visit both the children’s and moor fields each once yearly from now onwards.

 20th June 2009 - Rubens first holiday abroad!

-A Teacher named Sarah from the assesment center that Ruben had previously attended visited the nursery today and gave us feedback.
+A Teacher named Sarah from the assessment centre that Ruben had previously attended visited the nursery today and gave us feedback.
 Overall they said that Ruben was doing very well and had no major concerns.
-The obvious developments of a blind child were mentioned Re mobility. however they were very impressed with his communication skills and his speech and language which they said was over andabove his age.
+The obvious developments of a blind child were mentioned Re mobility.
+However they were very impressed with his communication skills and his speech and language which they said was over and above his age.
 They gave the Nursery a few ideas on encouraging Ruben to access books and where to get funding from and how to create tactile books.
-They were very impressed with Daniel Kish Assessment of Ruben which i was happy to know that Sarah had taken the time to read andshe wasvery impressed and very interested in the recomendations that Daniel hadsuggested.
-Sarah went to meet Ruben again and was supprised that he had come on more since she last met him.
-Ruben really took a shine to sarah as she did have the right approach on the offset.
+They were very impressed with Daniel Kish Assessment of Ruben which I was happy to know that Sarah had taken the time to read and she was very impressed and very interested in the recommendations that Daniel had suggested.
+Sarah went to meet Ruben again and was suppressed that he had come on more since she last met him.
+Ruben really took a shine to Sarah as she did have the right approach on the offset.
 She sang and was very gentle with her approach.
-Ruben really did take to her therefore when he heard Sarah,s voice he remembered straight away and was happy to cooperate with her.
-I asked Sarah if she would be able to support me with the referal i made to the occupational Therapy as i believe and Sarah agreed that the sooner Ruben can independently access railings up the path outside and insidethis will minimise some of his frustrations.
+Ruben really did take to her therefore when he heard Sarah’s voice he remembered straight away and was happy to cooperate with her.
+I asked Sarah if she would be able to support me with the referral I made to the occupational Therapy as I believe and Sarah agreed that the sooner Ruben can independently access railings up the path outside and inside this will minimise some of his frustrations.

 15th July - General Update.

 Ruben is making more progression with his mobility and is happy to walk a little further more and more.
 Ruben has taken a few steps on his own today whilst at Nanny and Grandad Graham,s.
-This was with alot of encouragement from my Mom,but it is clear that he just not confident to let go and he is still a little unsteady on his feet.
+This was with a lot of encouragement from my Mom, but it is clear that he just not confident to let go and he is still a little unsteady on his feet.
 Rubens vocabulary expands by the day and his brain is like a sponge.
-He picks up ryhmes so quick and can also count to 13 which i think is a great achievement for his age.
-It is very obvious that Ruben is approaching the terrible two,s!!
-He is still headbutting and has also learnt that he gets a response from pinching and now his new behaviour is biting.
-I am trying to manage thisby removing Ruben to his own space and giving him no attention, however this can be difficult at times as he tends to headbuit the floor so i have to intervene.
+He picks up rhymes so quick and can also count to 13 which I think is a great achievement for his age.
+It is very obvious that Ruben is approaching the terrible twos!!
+He is still head butting and has also learnt that he gets a response from pinching and now his new behaviour is biting.
+I am trying to manage this by removing Ruben to his own space and giving him no attention, however this can be difficult at times as he tends to head but the floor so I have to intervene.
 We have Rubens IEP meeting on Friday and also the Educational Physcologist will be attending to observe Ruben i believe.
 This is the start of the statement process which will enable Ruben to have the right level of support throughout his education.
 Ruben has settled back into his routine however he does keep asking for "holiday home".
-In fact that much that i thought it would be great if we could do it all over again when i break up in the School holidays.
+In fact that much that I thought it would be great if we could do it all over again when I break up in the School holidays.
 So we are off again to Costa Bravo in six weeks.
 The countdown begins!!

 Today Ruben gained enough confidence to take his first steps alone.
 He was visiting his Nanny Cath when he just went for it and was very proud of himself!

-Back at home he was extremeley happy to pace up and down in the living room accepting a round of applause from both Rob and myself.
-What a day to remember this is a real acheivement for Ruben and i am very proud of our little boy he is such a joy to watch.
+Back at home he was extremely happy to pace up and down in the living room accepting a round of applause from both Rob and myself.
+What a day to remember this is a real achievement for Ruben and I am very proud of our little boy he is such a joy to watch.
 We really need to encourage Ruben to protect his face by telling him to reach out his hands in front of him when he is walking.
-The next step will be teaching Ruben to use his caine..
+The next step will be teaching Ruben to use his cane...

 10th August - Stem Cell Awareness day Manchester

 We have been in touch with many families of children with visual impairments or Blind and follow quite a few blogs where some of these children are going out to china to get Stem Cell Treatment.
 One of these families are from Dublin and have a little girl named Dakota whom has recently been in the public eye through media and a documentary.
 Well we have made contact with her parents whom kindly invited us to this stem cell awareness day.
-We met lot,s of families most of there children had optic nerve hyploplasia.
+We met lots of families most of their children had optic nerve hyploplasia.
 We did not meet anyone with Lebers.
-We met some of the reps that work for Beike Biotec and they did not have much information in regards to anyone recieving this treatment for lebers, however did say that they would speak to some of there consultants and feedback to us.
-We met alot of families whom were fundraising for the funds to enable them to take there loved ones out for this treatment.
+We met some of the reps that work for Beike Biotec and they did not have much information in regards to anyone receiving this treatment for lebers, however did say that they would speak to some of their consultants and feedback to us.
+We met a lot of families whom were fundraising for the funds to enable them to take their loved ones out for this treatment.
 There were a few people including Dakota whom shared their experiences and thought on stem cell treatment.
-We are still a little apprehensive about the whole thing however i am excited to think that it is working for some and feel happy for those that are seeing some differences in there children as Dakota,s parents had.
-We met a few friends whom i would like to keep in touch with and am following some blogs of some of the children that are out there now.
-We still do not think that this treatment would be of use to Ruben asyet as there is no evidencethat anyone with Leber,s has had this.
-However we iwll continue to research and stay positive.
+We are still a little apprehensive about the whole thing however I am excited to think that it is working for some and feel happy for those that are seeing some differences in their children as Dakotas’s parents had.
+We met a few friends whom I would like to keep in touch with and are following some blogs of some of the children that are out there now.
+We still do not think that this treatment would be of use to Ruben as yet as there is no evidence that anyone with Leber,s has had this.
+However we will continue to research and stay positive.

 2nd September- Holiday to Costa Bravo

-We have just returned home from a week in costa bravo, a place called pineda de mar.
-Ruben was absoluteley fine on the flight, i believe he thought he was on the coach as he kept saying were on the coach now going to holiday home! this is something that he has remebered from our last holiday in which he enjoyed as he got to sit on our lap,s and enjoyed the whole up and down experience.
-I did constanly remind him that we were on the plane and i think by the time we were coming home he undrestoos that we were up in the sky flying high!!
-We arrived late and was able to settle Ruben into his new home for that week.
+We have just returned home from a week in Costa bravo, a place called pineda de mar.
+Ruben was absolutely fine on the flight, I believe he thought he was on the coach as he kept saying were on the coach now going to holiday home! this is something that he has remembered from our last holiday in which he enjoyed as he got to sit on our lap’s and enjoyed the whole up and down experience.
+I did constantly remind him that we were on the plane and I think by the time we were coming home he understood that we were up in the sky flying high!!
+We arrived late and were able to settle Ruben into his new home for that week.
 Ruben got frustrated as he was looking around for the fridge and it was clear that he thought he was back in the same holiday home.
-We had to reinforce that we were in spain and that it is a different holiday.
+We had to reinforce that we were in Spain and that it is a different holiday.
 We stayed in an all inclusive hotel of which we were on the 2nd floor and therefore had to get the lift which Ruben became totally obsessed with.
 It was great that he did not fear them anymore as he used to get very shaky and cry when we were in a lift, he became the total opposite.
-We eventually had to sometime use the stairs as otherwise we could spend upto half an hour going up and down!
-Ruben was also excited about going swimming but again the pool was located on the roof top so it was al about the liftsagain!!
-The pool was also very crammed with people and i did not feel that it was very comfortable for us to be able to relax so we did venture out to use other hotelsand there facilities.
-This was great as we got to see quite a bit of the place, and the good thing about where we wasis that the train station was onour doorstep sothis was a nice experience for Ruben to travel around on the train.
-We were also quite fortunate as on the strip wher we were staying was a massive fair, which kept us busy most nights.
-Ruben went on lot,s of rides some which i was a little worried about but he absoluteley loved them, the faster the better for him.
-We did visit the beach on sevral occasions howver Ruben did not like the feel of it as it was tiny pebbles and was not at all comfortable on your feet, Theo seemed to be coping better than all of us with it.
-Also the sea was far to rough and very deep so we were unable to take Ruben in the sea.
-I di try several times but Ruben could hear the waves and was not happy to come in so we did not push it, overall this was a nice holiday, hard work at times but worth it..
+We eventually had to sometime use the stairs as otherwise we could spend up to half an hour going up and down!
+Ruben was also excited about going swimming but again the pool was located on the roof top so it was all about the lifts again!!
+The pool was also very crammed with people and I did not feel that it was very comfortable for us to be able to relax so we did venture out to use other hotels and there facilities.
+This was great as we got to see quite a bit of the place, and the good thing about where we was is that the train station was on our doorstep so this was a nice experience for Ruben to travel around on the train.
+We were also quite fortunate as on the strip where we were staying was a massive fair, which kept us busy most nights.
+Ruben went on lots of rides some which I was a little worried about but he absolutely loved them, the faster the better for him.
+We did visit the beach on several occasions however Ruben did not like the feel of it as it was tiny pebbles and was not at all comfortable on your feet, Theo seemed to be coping better than all of us with it.
+Also the sea was far too rough and very deep so we were unable to take Ruben in the sea.
+I did try several times but Ruben could hear the waves and was not happy to come in so we did not push it, overall this was a nice holiday, hard work at times but worth it..

 October 2009- Oxford

-We were invited to stay with freinds we met whilst on Holiday in Greece in Oxford.
+We were invited to stay with friends we met whilst on Holiday in Greece in Oxford.
 Ruben was very excited when we told him we were going to meet up with Jess&Ross,Thea& Gabriella.
 He remembered their names straight away.
 Ruben did get a little confused as he kept saying holiday home !
-We spent the night and the following dayin Oxford and Ruben was very settled and enjoyed being in their company.
-He took a real liking to one of their dog,s named Myone.
+We spent the night and the following day in Oxford and Ruben was very settled and enjoyed being in their company.
+He took a real liking to one of their dogs named Myone.
 The dog was very chilled and Ruben was able to stroke and approach Myone without being knocked over or licked all over!
-We spent some time in the garden which was really nice as they have Chickens and cats and lot,s of wildlife near by which Ruben enjoys.
-We also sat aorund the duck pond and watched Theo and the girls fishing and having fun playing in the pond.
+We spent some time in the garden which was really nice as they have Chickens and cats and lots of wildlife nearby which Ruben enjoys.
+We also sat around the duck pond and watched Theo and the girls fishing and having fun playing in the pond.
 Ruben slept very well and overall had a very enjoyable weekend with the family.

 15th October-NBCS Article on Ruben and Daniel Kish